francesco75/monkees2/README.md

     All the jquery library work vell.
   - Final Testing is almost good
 - Mozilla Firefox
-    - The Website works perfect.
+    -The Website works perfect.
      The navbar and all the links work vell.
      The jquery library work well.
     - Final Testing is good.

 ## Testing Devices

-  ### Tech Used: Blist
+### Tech Used: Blisk

    - Iphone
        The Testing is perfect.
        All the pages respond very vell
        The navbar works vell and navigation is fast and flexible.
    - Ipad
         The testing is perfect
         All the pages respond very vell
        The navbar works vell and navigation is fast and flexible
    - Desktop Xl
        The Testing is perfect.
        All the pages respond very vell
        The navbar works vell and navigation is fast and flexible.
        The visual impact is dispersive
-    _ Desktop HIDPI Desktop MDPI
+   - Desktop HIDPI Desktop MDPI
        The testing is perfect

    - Laptop Small  Large
        The Testing is perfect
        All the pages respond very vell
        The navbar works vell and navigation is fast and flexible